gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

 # An autosymbol keymap with version for planck rev6 / bm40hsrgb / idobo

 ![04 2022](qwertz-nt-autodiacrit220423.jpg)

+## The AUTOSYSMBOL concept

+* Make most usefull keys available without use ove a dedicated layer key
+* Make especially diacrits Ã¤ Ã¼ Ã¶ ÃŸ acessible by Key hold
+* Keep key hold definition consistent with the corresponding Symbol-Layer e.g. Hold(i) = Symbol-Layer(i) = \
+* Keep SHIFT + KEY_HOLD or DOUBLE_TAP_HOLD related to the HOLD action e.g. Hold(c) = {  DOUBLE_TAP_HOLD(c) = {}
+* for comma, dot,...
+Hold() is the same as Shift

 ## Highlights
 * implements **KEY_HOLD pseudo layer** to produce an alternativ key (a symbol or diacrit) without the need of an layer activiation key - similar to the autoshift concept
 * implements an additional  **SHIFT + KEY_HOLD pseudo layer**  (can also be accessed by DOUBLE_TAP_HOLD)
-* Homerow mod early Shift - allows too release shift keys early as most people will do when typing fast
-* because pseudo layers don't require additional layer activiation keys, this concept is promising for any qmk compatible keyboard (without spare keys)
 * uses  home row mods (mod tap and custom homerow shift)
-* Thumb symetry (no clawing and easy to adapt to) - ups abandonen
+* custom Homerow mod early Shift - allows too release shift keys early as most people will do when typing fast
+* because pseudo layers don't require additional layer activiation keys, this concept is promising for any qmk compatible keyboard (without spare keys for layer activation)
 * combined Numpad and Navigation layer
-* layer lock within the layer (using DF feature) - visualize layer lock by setting numlock
-* layer lock with dbl tapping OSL layer key as custom key (avoids dbltap aktivation of modifiers)
+* layer lock with dbl tapping OSL layer key as custom key (avoids dbltap aktivation on OSM modifiers)
 * phone like, strong finger numpad
 * proper (pyramide) arranged cursor keys on a 40% keyboard
-* option to use tapdance on one shot layers (sounds usefull when imlementig a one hand layout)
+* option to use tapdance on one shot layers (sounds especially usefull when imlementig a one hand layout)
 * for german keyboard layout
 * slightly improved QUERTY (NT and interpunctuation mod)
-* Shift quot -> dquote / shift dquote -> quot ... usefull???
 * alt tab replacemant with alt Hold(r)  ... usefull???
+* LT(F24,...)
+TO make F24  the Leader Key for further usage in Autohotkey

 ## QMK options